iresil/NeuralNet/README.md

 - **NeuralNet_Test**: Google Test project to ensure code correctness.

 ## Core Components
-- **Tensor**: This is not a building block of the neural network per se, but it encapsulates the math that's necessary for the neural network to operate.
+- **Tensor**: Conceptually, a tensor is a container for numerical data.
+In our implementation, it also encapsulates the math that's necessary for the neural network to operate.
 - **Input Layer**: The input layer usually operates on tensors of various sizes, reshaping them into flat vectors on which the rest of the transformations will be applied.
 - **Fully Connected Layer**: The fully connected (or dense) layer is the most important part of a neural network.
-  It applies a _learnable affine transformation_ to its inputs.
+  It is the code that applies a _learnable affine transformation_ to its inputs.
 An affine transformation is just a linear transformation (matrix multiplication) followed by a translation (the addition of a bias vector).
 In geometry, these operations preserve points, straight lines, and planes (they maintain "affine structure").
-Specifically in neural networks, the weight and bias inputs are not fixed.
+Specifically in neural networks, the weight and bias parameters are not fixed.
 The model learns them by minimizing a loss function during training, using backpropagation and gradient descent.
 So, the transformation is learnable, because the neural network tunes weight and bias to fit the data.
-- **Neuron**: A neuron is a scalar value on which the learnable affine transformation of fully connected layers is applied.
+- **Neuron**: Conceptually, a neuron is the smallest computational unit contained in a layer.
+Its output is a scalar value.
-  When defining a dense layer, the number of input and output features is necessary.
+  When implementing a neural network, we may refer to a neuron's output as a neuron, for simplicity reasons.
+When defining a dense layer, knowing the number of input and output features is necessary.
 The number of input features is the number of neurons produced by the previous layer and the number of output features is the number of neurons that this layer will produce.
   So a layer with 10 input neurons and 5 output neurons is a layer with a weight tensor of shape [5,10] and a bias tensor of shape [5].
 - **Activation Layer**: Because executing multiple linear transformations one after the other would just lead to